How Charitable Giving Became Part of My Businesss

 Then, in May 2022, I traveled to Guayaquil with my sister, and we had the chance to see their impact in person.
 With the nuns as our guides, we visited one of the schools where sponsored children can get an education — and, for many, their only full meal of the day.

 We brought lollipops (the kind with bubble gum inside) for the classroom we visited, and you wouldn’t believe how excited the kids were.
 One little girl hugged me and asked if she could please have another one to give to her sister.
-That simple moment will stay with me forever.
+That moment will stay with me forever.

 We were also invited to visit the homes of a couple of sponsored families.
 I’ll never forget meeting a blind, bedridden woman with the brightest smile on her face as she talked about how the Lord takes care of her and has blessed her with a loving family and strength.
-That visit changed me.
-I’m much slower now to complain about things that, in reality, are lucky problems to have.
-Of course, we’re all allowed to be seen in our feelings and struggles, but I’m always reminded that someone else just might love to have my “problems”.

 Giving Back at Home in Costa Rica